szu-security-group/EDI-MD/README.md

-# EDI-MD: Efficient and Secure Data Integrity Auditing for Multi-Data Edge Computing
+# EDI-MD: Efficient and Secure Data Integrity Auditing for Multi-Data Edge Services

 This is the companion source code repository for our EDI-MD scheme.
 Edge computing has emerged as a pivotal paradigm to reduce latency by deploying computational resources closer to end-users.
 However, ensuring data integrity in edge computing environments—known as the Edge Data Integrity (EDI) problem—remains a critical challenge, especially in multi-data scenarios where edge servers store heterogeneous data replicas to meet region-specific demands.